bulletmark/pifaceio/README.md

 Interrupts are not supported.
 See [pifacedigitalio][] for interrupt and other functionality.

-The pifaceio package requires the [py-spidev][spidev] Python package for interfacing to the linux spidev device.
-Note that although the pifaceio code is compatible with both Python 2 and 3, py-spidev unfortunately is currently only compatible with Python 2.
+The pifaceio package is implemented in pure Python code using only the Python standard library, uses no external 3rd party packages, and is compatible with both Python versions 2 and 3.

 ### INSTALLATION

 Install necessary packages on your Raspberry Pi for build etc:

-    sudo apt-get install git python-setuptools python-dev
+    sudo apt-get install git python-setuptools

 Get this package: